Azure Kubernetes Service (AKS)

 Accelerate containerized application development

-Azure Kubernetes Service common scenarios
+Common uses for Azure Kubernetes Service (AKS)

 Easily migrate existing application to container(s) and run within the Azure managed Kubernetes service (AKS).
 Control access via integration with AzureActive Directory and access SLA-backed Azure Services such as Azure Databasefor MySQL using OSBA (Opensource Broker for Azure) for your data needs.